Energy efficiency of our new homes

 New build homes are consistently rated with much higher EPCs than existing dwellings, according to a report by the House Builders Federation.
 For homes registered in the year to December 2022, 85% of new builds were rated A or B for energy efficiency, while under 4% of existing dwellings reached the same standards.

 In contrast, 51% of existing dwellings were rated D or lower, compared to less than 5% of new builds.
-All brand-new Homemade Homes will have an energy efficiency rating of at least B.
+All brand-new Homemade Homes by Accent properties will have an energy efficiency rating of at least B.

 What potential savings could I make on my utility bills?